 You can leave them just as they are as squares or you can finish the edges with pinking sheers.

-I’ve also added a couple of buttons and some butcher twine for closing one of mine to make a beeswax sandwich bag.
+I’ve also added a couple of buttons and some butcher twine for closing one of mine to make a beeswax sandwich wrap or snack bag.

 If your beeswax wraps (homemade or purchased) start to get dry or cracked you can revive them to their original state using this method.